maheshsabnis/ng17guard/README.md

             - This will provide the 'ng' command Line Interface to create Angular Application
         - Command to create a new Angular Application
             - ng new [NAME-OF-APP]
+    - Anguar CLI Command to create Angular 17 Application using Traditional Approach of @NgModule
+        -  ng new appwostandlone --standalone false
 - Basic Building BLocks of Angular
     - Module
         - An Angular Deployable Object-Model